MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2023-03-31-aad-azure-ad-mfa-authentication-methods.md

 ## Notes

-- The table does not cover Federated MFA.
+- The&nbsp;table does not cover Federated MFA.
-- RDP to AD-only joined devices with FIDO2 Security Keys, Windows Hello for Business, and Temporary Access Pass only works with the Remote Credential Guard and Restricted Admin features.
-The Azure AD Kerberos trust is required in some scenarios.
+- RDP to&nbsp;AD-only joined devices with&nbsp;FIDO2 Security Keys, Windows Hello for&nbsp;Business, and&nbsp;Temporary Access Pass only works with&nbsp;the&nbsp;Remote Credential Guard and&nbsp;Restricted Admin features.
+The&nbsp;Azure AD Kerberos trust is&nbsp;required in&nbsp;some&nbsp;scenarios.
-- Smart card support depends on the specific OS and HW combination used.
+- Smart card support depends on the&nbsp;specific OS and&nbsp;HW combination used.
-- Although FIDO2 security keys work on iOS, they currently cannot be used with Azure AD on this platform.
+- Although&nbsp;FIDO2 security keys work on iOS, they currently cannot be&nbsp;used with&nbsp;Azure AD on this&nbsp;platform.
-- The table might have gotten outdated since it had been created.
-Feel free to ping me if you discover any errors in it.
+- The&nbsp;table might have gotten outdated since&nbsp;it&nbsp;had been created.
+Feel free to&nbsp;ping me if&nbsp;you discover any errors in&nbsp;it.